pschool-in/curriculum/content/science/clothes.md

 ### Guess the speciality of these cities. (fill by drop)

 ```
-Paithan and Yeolla are famous for *Paithani*
+Paithan and Yeolla are famous for *paithani*
+Goa is famous for *shell jewellery*.

-Aurangabad is famous for *Himroo shawls*
+Banaras/ Varanasi is famous for * silk sarees*.

-Solapur is known for *Bedsheets*
+Punjab is famous for *patiala salwars*.

-Ichalkaranji is well known for *Handloom*
+Kolkata is famous for *tant bengali sarees*.
 ```
 ***************************************************************************************************************************************************************************